 How can you help?

 The best thing you can do to help your caregivers is to be aware that burnout is a reality and that you can help them manage it on and off the job.
 Switch out shifts where possible so they get breaks from the most challenging shifts or residents.
 Encourage them to take time off and their scheduled breaks.
 Schedule team-building events that are focused on fitness and stress relief.
 Teach stress management techniques such as meditation, yoga, or finding what works for them from cardio to journaling.
+Ensure that they have a place that is separate from residents for them to take a breather when they are feeling overwhelmed.

 Hire managers who recognize the symptoms of burnout.